geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 You can use the ``ls`` command to view the contents of the directory, which will include several scripts, data directories, and netcdf output files, along with ``visualization_notebook.ipynb``.
-For more information on the contents, see :doc:`Contents of the inversion directory <../other/inversion-directory-contents>`.
+For more information on the contents, see `Contents of the inversion directory <../other/listing-directory-contents.html/inversion-directory>`__.

 Follow `these short instructions <https://docs.aws.amazon.com/dlami/latest/devguide/setup-jupyter.html>`_ to set up and connect to a jupyter notebook server on AWS.
 Once connected to the server, open ``visualization_notebook.ipynb`` and run its contents to display